 Even if you have the best products to offer, a good eCommerce store requires a powerful web hosting provider.
 It is not a decision that you would want to rush into.
 You need to ensure that your eCommerce store is providing a streamlined and convenient customer experience.
 With the wrong hosting provider, your online store can slow down to the extent that your customers could leave and never come back.

-Ensure that you are following these best hosting practices for your eCommerce store.
+Here’s are the best hosting practices for your eCommerce store to follow:

 1. Say No To The “Free Domain” Gimmick

 A cost-free domain sounds appealing, however, ask yourself:

 - Who owns the domain?
 The domain may be free, but many times the hosting provider retains ownership.
 Where does that leave you?
 Stuck with the hosting provider forever, or having to pay a huge amount to buy your own domain back from your web host.

 - What about renewal?
 The free domain gimmick usually means that the first year is payment-free.
 But when the time comes for renewal, the hosting provider charges handsomely.